 rosdep install --from-paths src --ignore-src --rosdistro melodic -y

-Once it has completed downloading the packages and resolving the dependencies you are ready to build the catkin packages.
+Once it has completed downloading the packages and resolving the dependencies you are ready to build the catkin packages (Run this command from ros_catkin_ws folder).

 sudo ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release --install-space /opt/ros/melodic -j2